 Did you know that as of October 2017, Google Chrome started marking websites as ‘not secure’ if they are not using an active security certificate?
-If your pet business website has online forms, like a contact form, newsletter signup or registration form, without a proper security certificate, your customers may begin seeing a warning that your site is not secure.
+If your pet sitting website has online forms, like a contact form, newsletter signup or registration form, without a proper security certificate, your customers may begin seeing a warning that your site is not secure.
 It is vital to establish your pet business online as trustworthy and reliable.
 Therefore, it is time to secure your site to ensure yours and your customer’s data stay safe from online threats.

 What is a security certificate?

 A security certificate is essential to protect your data on the internet.
 These digital certificates are needed to enable HTTPS (Hyper Text Transfer Protocol Secure) on your website.
 Many HTTPS pages use secure protocols to encrypt communications, called SSL (Secure Sockets Layer).
 SSL protocols use two ‘keys’ to encrypt communications, a ‘public’ key and a ‘private’ key.
 Anything encrypted with the public key can only be decrypted by the private key and vice-versa.
 The private key remains securely situated on your web server.
-All Barketing Solutions pet business websites are equipped with a free Let’s Encrypt SSL certificate to ensure maximum security of your data.
+All Barketing Solutions dog walking websites are equipped with a free Let’s Encrypt SSL certificate to ensure maximum security of your data.

 How does HTTPS work?